- Shortness of Breath

 Call the CCR&R hotline at 855-244-5301 for help finding a child care provider.

-Although the library is closed, they have many online resources for you and your families to continue learning while schools are closed.
 Any new patrons can sign up for a library card and will receive a temporary barcode.
 With the barcode you will be able to access streaming options and downloadables as well as their online resources while the library is closed.
 They have also temporarily increased the maximum number of checkouts for many of their streaming and downloadable services.

 Our local Campaign for Grade Level Reading, Story County Reads, will be posting tons of educational opportunities for families.
 Check back soon for ideas to keep your kids minds going!